 If we look at the main heading of the product, we see outlandish claims to health benefits which breach MHRA standards, and indications and strengths which make this appear to be a CBD product.

 Alot of these products have been sold on amazon so they have been there quite some time.

 The review rate of buyers on amazon is 2-5%, this means that some of these products have moved anywhere from 3000-6000 units.
 So I think its easy to say that these have been exploiting this loophole on amazon for a while.

 What I Think Amazon Should Do

-Amazon should allow full transparent sales of CBD on their platform, and push for lab tested products to at least ensure their legality and legitimacy in the UK.
+Amazon should allow full transparent sales of CBD on their platform, and push for lab tested products to at least ensure they respect UK CBD laws.
 This will also educate and let CBD users buy CBD in a safe manner so they can actually know what they are buying.
 Currently, they have just created an unreliable environment that will lead to their customers buying a low-quality product which may not even contain CBD; or buying CBD products while being unaware of the safety and legality of the product.

 Alternatively, they shouldn’t be selling these products and nothing should appear when I search ‘CBD’ on Amazon.
 As it is misleading their customers and do a disservice to their customers and the CBD industry.

 Must Read: UK CBD Law – An In-depth Analysis

 What You should look out for when buying CBD